Sig Sauer redefined the modern concealed carry handgun when they introduced the p365.

-I will say that both of the Sig P365s that I’ve spend enough time shooting to evaluate have had “primer drag.”
+I will say that both of the Sig P365s that I’ve spent enough time shooting to evaluate have had “primer drag.”
 What’s weird to me is that I don’t think I’ve ever used the phrase “primer drag” until now.
-I’m not sure if it’s a real issue or a perceived issue.
+I’m not sure if it’s a real issue or a perceived issue (although down below I did more research and found it not to be an issue).
 Here’s what I mean…. it is CLEARLY happening.
 The striker is dragging enough on the primer to leave a distinct line and, in some cases, drags some primer metal to the edge of the primer pocket.
 What I don’t know is whether it matters.
-My striker has not had any issues and I am many rounds into mine and a good friend is many more rounds into his.
+My striker has not had any issues, and I am many rounds into mine, and a good friend is many more rounds into his.
 If I experience any issues, I’ll update them here.
 Here’s what I can tell you, for sure… this handgun is the absolute best concealed carry option for me.

-I have larger-hands and it is still perfectly controlable… especially with the 12 round magazine installed.
-Before I switched over to the P365 for CCW, I carried a Glock 43.
-It was very reliable but I could not shoot it as accurately nor as fast as I can shoot my Sig P365.
-Also, the P365 has DOUBLE the capacity of the Glock 43!
+I’ve been a bit of a Glock-guy for a while (after I wasn’t) and it surprised me to see how well this p365 fit in my hand.
+I have larger-hands, and it is still perfectly controllable… especially with the 12-round magazine installed.
+Before I switched over to the p365 for CCW, I carried a Glock 43.
+It was very reliable, but I could not shoot it as accurately nor as fast as I can shoot my Sig P365.
+Also, the p365 has DOUBLE the capacity of the Glock 43!